 According to the U.S. Bureau of Labor Statistics, Logistics (one of many areas within SCM) is projected to grow 26% from now through 2020, and the median annual income for Logisticians, who analyze and coordinate an organization’s supply chain, is reported to be just over $70,000.
 So, whether you are experienced in project management, negotiations, fulfillment or supply chain management processes, this rapidly growing industry needs highly trained professionals and is looking to employ those who stand out from the crowd, which is one reason why education is so important.

-Whether your role within the organization’s structure is responsible for managing the supply chain (logistics) or maintaining the security of data (IT and statistics roles), degrees such as a Master of Science in Supply Chain Management or a Master of Science in Information Assurance and Cybersecurity are advisable to keep your skills fine-tuned.
+Whether your role within the organization’s structure is responsible for managing the supply chain (logistics), degrees such as a Master of Science in Supply Chain Management will help keep your skills fine-tuned.